 As part of implementing and enforcing these laws, the Service monitors the health of bald and golden eagle.
 Bald and Golden Eagles: Status, trends, and estimation of sustainable take rates in the United States (Status Report) (3.6MB) is a compilation of the most current research on the population status and trends of bald and golden eagles.
 The report estimates population sizes, productivity, and survival rates; cumulative effects to local area populations; and effects of unauthorized take of golden eagles.
 This report serves as the biological basis for the Service’s regulatory management framework.

-The Bald Eagle And Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell compensatory mitigation credits for bald and golden eagles to utilities.
-The Eagle ILF Program is the only mitigation banking option available specific to eagles and authorized by USFWS to offset incidental take.
+The Bald Eagle And Golden Eagle Electrocution Prevention In-lieu Fee Program (Eagle ILF Program) is authorized by the U.S. Fish and Wildlife Service (USFWS) to sell compensatory mitigation credits for bald and golden eagle take.
+The Eagle ILF Program is currently one of two third-party mitigation banking options available specific to eagles and authorized by USFWS to offset incidental take.
 (Note: USFWS authorization of the Eagle ILF Program does not constitute blanket endorsement of Eagle Electrocution Solutions, LLC, or its parent company.)

 Updated Collision Risk Model Priors for Estimating Eagle Fatalities at Wind Energy Facilities

 National Bald Eagle Management Guidelines (144.4KB) - These Guidelines were developed by the U.S Fish & Wildlife Service to advise landowners, land managers, and others who share public and private lands with Bald Eagles about when and under what circumstances the protective provisions of the Eagle Act may apply to their activities.
 The Guidelines are intended to help people minimize such impacts to Bald Eagles, particularly where they may constitute "disturbance" which is prohibited by the Eagle Act.